kurotetsuka/json-simpler/readme.md

 json-simpler
 ============
-An extension of the json-simple library
+An extension to the json-simple library
 ---------------------------------------

 By: Kalev Kalda Sikes